 529 earnings used on non-qualified education expenses are penalized by 10% and increase your taxable income

-Are Tuition And Fees Eligible?
+Are Tuition And Fees Qualified?
 Yes

 No surprise here – tuition is a pretty necessary component of going to college.
 The “fees” part of “tuition and fees” includes the ancillary expenses that students will need to pay above what general tuition covers.
 These can include items like “first-year experience fee,” “student activity fee,” “student transcript fee,” “engineering/science lab fees,” “athletic fees,” and so on.